zhangzheheng12345/visual-brainfuck-web/README.md

 ### To run & stop

 The green triangle button runs the Brainf\*ck code in the large text area.
-The grey square button immediately stops the running program.
+The green square button immediately stops the running program.
+The green button with two lines stops the running program.

 ### Minify your code

-Click the purple button with a lightning in the middle.
+Click the purple button with a lightning in the center.
 It will remove comments, spaces, tabs and line breaks in your code.

 If you want to revert it back, just click it again.